antwang0604/Custom_Arm/README.md

 To launch the robot in gazebo and moveit
 `roslaunch mbzirc_move_it_config spawn_custom_robot.launch`

+While the Launch file is running, serveral different files to run in parallel:

 ### Moving the Robot into different poses
 `roslaunch mbzirc_move_it_config move_robot.launch`
 **Arguments**